evergreenx/hnblog-backup-/cm09y4hsq00000al3hr7l8kpa.md

 * [Also a collection of framer motion examples, you'll find 423 example projects, of which 172 are freely accessible](https://framermotionexamples.com/).

-* ## Conclusion
+    ## Conclusion

-* The links shared above should be enough to start and learn how to use framer motion in your React app.
+    The links shared above should be enough to start and learn how to use framer motion in your React app. bye for now